I am having some therapy services for an extended period of time. How does the billing process work in this circumstance?

 Why did my insurance company deny paying my hospital bill?

 It is important that you know why your bill was not paid.
 Many times the explanation is on the health plan Explanation of Benefits (EOB).
-If not, or if you still have questions, please contact your health plan directly.
+If not, or if you still have questions, we encourage you to contact your health plan directly.

 Back to top

 How can I get a detailed bill that shows all of the items billed to me?